-The Trinidad and Tobago Defence Force will comply with the time limit stipulated in the Freedom of Information Act, but if it appears that processing a request may take longer than the statutory limit, the Trinidad and Tobago Defence Force will acknowledge the request and advise of its status.
+The ODPM will comply with the time limit stipulated in the Freedom of Information Act, but if it appears that processing a request may take longer than the statutory limit, the ODPM will acknowledge the request and advise of its status.
 Since there is a possibility that requests may be misaddressed or misrouted, applicants may wish to call or write to confirm that the request was received and to ascertain its status.

-The Trinidad and Tobago Defence Force will determine whether to grant a request for access to information as soon as practicable, but no later than thirty (30) days after the day on which the request is duly made as stipulated by Section 15 of the Freedom of Information Act.
+The ODPM will determine whether to grant a request for access to information as soon as practicable, but no later than thirty (30) days after the day on which the request is duly made as stipulated by Section 15 of the Freedom of Information Act.
 If a decision is taken to grant access to the information requested, the applicant will be permitted to inspect the documents or be provided with copies if so requested.

 The Freedom of Information Fees and Charges Regulations prescribe the fees related to the search, retrieval and provision of documents.
 The applicant is entitled to receive the document/s within seven working days of payment of the relevant fee.
-Should the Trinidad and Tobago Defence Force fail to provide the information within seven working days, the applicant is entitled to a refund of the fees paid, in addition to access to the document/s requested.
+Should the ODPM fail to provide the information within seven working days, the applicant is entitled to a refund of the fees paid, in addition to access to the document/s requested.

-Section 7 (1) (a) (vi) The Designated Officer in the Trinidad and Tobago Defence Force is responsible for:
+Section 7 (1) (a) (vi)

+The Designated Officer in the Office of Disaster Preparedness and Management is responsible for:

-- The initial receipt of and action upon notices under Section 10 of the Freedom of Information Act, - (2) The initial receipt of and action upon requests for access to documents under Section 13 of the Act; and - (3) The initial receipt of and action upon applications for corrections of personal information under Section 36 of the Act.
+- (1) The initial receipt of and action upon notices under Section 10 of the Freedom of Information Act, - (2) The initial receipt of and action upon requests for access to documents under Section 13 of the Act; and - (3) The initial receipt of and action upon applications for corrections of personal information under Section 36 of the Act.